faysalhossain35/MachineLearningProjects/README.md

 # Machine Learning Projects
-This repository includes some projects that done in my machine learning journey that includes from data visualisation, EDA, to
+This repository includes some projects that i have done in my machine learning journey that includes from data visualisation, EDA, to
 Advance Machine Learning techniques.
 It also includes kaggle datasets:

 1) House Prices: Advanced Regression Techniques: https://www.kaggle.com/c/house-prices-advanced-regression-techniques